gentzkow/template_archive/README.md

 git-lfs     : git-lfs
 lyx         : lyx
 r           : Rscript
-stata       : statamp (will need to be updated if using a version of Stata that is not Stata-MP)
+stata       : stata-mp (will need to be updated if using a version of Stata that is not Stata-MP)
 ```

 Default executable names can be updated in `config_user.yaml`.
 For further detail, see the **User Configuration** section below.